The Longing

 Shade has a tiny little abode with a fireplace and a chair where it can make itself comfortable and wait.
 Since it apparently does not require food or water, it’s entirely possible for Shade to simply wait out the 400 days before waking the king.
 The timer continues to count down even if the game is not running, so this means that players could actually start up the game, close it, and start it up in 400 days to reach the ending.
 While this is certainly one way of experiencing The Longing, a more satisfying approach would be to explore the sprawling underground kingdom in which Shade finds itself.

-The first thing we noticed about The Longing, apart from the charming visual style is just how slowly Shade walks.
+The first thing we noticed about The Longing, apart from the charming visual style, is how slowly Shade walks.
 The little creature has no reason to hurry, but his plodding gait will test the resolve of even the most patient player.
 Then came the realization that not only does the timer count down in real-time (more on that later), but some obstacles can also only be passed by waiting.
-We thought that waiting two hours for a door to open was extreme, but soon it became apparent that there are sections that are closed off until days, weeks and even a month into the game.
+We thought that waiting two hours for a door to open was extreme, but soon, it became apparent that there are sections that are closed off until days, weeks, and even a month into the game.
 Clearly, The Longing is not a game that is meant to be played non-stop until completion, but something that you return to now and then or keep running on a second screen as we did.

 System Requirements